 For the price, Coleman coolers consistently exceed our expectations | Credit: Jason Hummel

-Welcome to 2024, where hands-free illumination for camping is a must.
-Luckily, headlamps in general are not too expensive—most mid-range models hover right around $40.
-For true budget shoppers, the Black Diamond Astro 300 stands out with a $20 price tag but a solid build from a reputable manufacturer.
+Hands-free illumination for camping is a nonnegotiable, and luckily, most midrange headlamps won't run more than $50.
+For true budget shoppers, the Black Diamond Astro 300 stands out with a $25 price tag and a solid build from a reputable manufacturer.
 It’s easy to use and has a max lumen output of 300, which is more than enough for setting up camp or cooking dinner.
-We wish the Astro had a softer red-light option for use at night, and we do like how many modern headlamps recharge via USB—you'll need to spend up for the $40 Astro 300-R for that capability.
+We wish the Astro had a softer red-light option for use at night, and we do like how many modern headlamps recharge via USB—you'll need to spend up for the $45 Astro 300-R for that capability.
 Still, you'd be hard-pressed to find a higher-quality headlamp at this price point.

 Camping gear (headlamp)